-Thanks to the generosity of the Jim Joseph Foundation and The Davidson Family Foundation, The Davidson School is pleased to offer generous fellowships for exceptional applicants to full- and part-time, in-residence, and online for those that apply by March 1.
-Those that apply after March 1 will be considered, depending on the avaliability of funds.
+Thanks to the generosity of The Davidson Family Foundation, The Davidson School is pleased to offer generous fellowships for exceptional applicants to full- and part-time, in-residence, and online for those that apply by March 1.
+Those that apply after March 1 will be considered, depending on the availability of funds.
 Full-time students are funded for up to three years.
 Part-time (including online) students are funded for up to three years, with the possibility of renewal for a fourth year.

-Applicants for these merit-based ane need-informed fellowships must fill out the FAFSA form so that the fellowship committee can ascertain your financial need.
-If you want to be considered for US Federal loans, please read our page on JTS Financial Aid.
+Applicants for these merit-based and need-informed fellowships must fill out the FAFSA (JTS Code 002740) so that the fellowship committee can ascertain your financial need.
+If you want to be considered for US Federal loans, you may work with JTS Financial Aid office upon your enrollment.

 Full-time students entering the doctoral program generally receive full-tuition fellowships and a significant living stipend.

 For All Students

 Students who plan to pursue a career in North American Jewish Community should apply for a Wexner Fellowship sponsored by the Wexner Foundation.

 The Wexner Graduate Fellowship / Davidson Scholars Program helps to support your leadership growth during graduate school.
 Participating in this program is a unique opportunity for leadership growth for those entering graduate school programs designed to train them to become Jewish professional leaders.